diana-hep/oamap/README.rst

     sum(len(x.planets) for x in stars)
     # 3572

 so there should be more values of planetary eccentricity than stellar temperature, for instance.
-But some of those fields are also missing, so there aren't even the same number of planetary attributes.
+But some of those fields are missing values, so there aren't even the same number of planetary attributes.

 .. code-block:: python